Whitehall, Ohio: Economy

-Notably, mid-century era apartments on the southwest corner of South Hamilton Road and Fairway Boulevard were purchased in 2016 by the City of Whitehall, and subsequently sold to a private developer to be turned into a $50 million new mixed-use development on Broad Street called Norton Crossing.
-Within that development will be The Lofts at Norton Crossing, 360 brand new luxury apartments near downtown Columbus, an Old Bag of Nails restaurant, office and retail space.
+Mid-century era apartments were purchased in 2016 by the city and sold to a private developer to be turned into a $50 million new mixed-use development called Norton Crossing.
+Within that development will be The Lofts at Norton Crossing, 360 brand new luxury apartments near downtown Columbus, a restaurant, office and retail space.
 The first residents moved into the development in July 2020.
-The plans for Norton Crossing include concepts for what will be Whitehall’s 1.5 acre, sixth community park with a pavilion for programming such as outdoor concerts, movies, farmers markets and more.

-In 2019, the City of Whitehall acquired a 35-acre property at the intersection of Broad and Hamilton formerly known as Woodcliff Commons.
-That land acquisition, coupled with the adjacent site that was formerly the golf dome, represents 50-acres of opportunity for the community.
-The future redevelopment is next door to the beautiful 80-acre Whitehall Community Park.
+In 2019, the city acquired a 35-acre property known as Woodcliff Commons.
 The property will be developed into new commercial and office space, retail, restaurants and entertainment, integrated mobility, access and connectivity to greenspace, trails and Whitehall Community Park and hundreds of new residential units.